Pulse oximetry is a measure of how much oxygen is in the blood.

 Benefits Of Pulse Oximeter

-A pulse oximeter is most useful for people who have lung and heart problems, which can cause abnormal oxygen levels.
+A pulse oximeter is most useful for people with lung and heart problems, which can cause abnormal oxygen levels.

 Pulse oximetry can also provide feedback on the effectiveness of breathing supports like oxygen therapy and ventilators.